 As with daycare and boarding, all dogs joining us for hikes must be friendly with other dogs and complete our introductory paperwork prior to their first hike.
 All dogs must be at least four months old, fully vaccinated, and spayed or neutered after six months of age.
 We recommend dogs be at least six months old to do frequent 2-Hour hikes and one year old for a 3-Hour hike to avoid over-stressing developing young bones and joints.

 We hike on private land or on federal Lolo National Forest property.
 Water is provided during and after all hikes, and we’ll give you as much notice as possible if we must cancel a hike due to extreme weather or poor air quality conditions.
 Reservations are recommended, and 24-hours’ notice is required if you must cancel a hike reservation.
 We limit our intake of new dogs to be sure we give our absolute best attention to pets already in our care.
+If you’re an existing client, click here to schedule services, review your pet’s history, or make a payment online.

 We limit our capacity for group hikes and our waiting list for new clients is usually several months (and occasionally as long as twelve months).
 Call now to get on our waiting list!